8 Steps to Kinder Consumption and a Better World

 4. Reject things to which you are addicted.

-- You need comfort and solace, but be aware of repeated or increasing indulgences.
+- You need comfort and recreation, but be aware of repeated or increasing treats and entertainments.

-- You need to learn, but think twice before jumping in to purchase all the tools and paraphernalia for yet another short-term interest.
+- You need to learn, but think twice before jumping in to purchase all the supplies and equipment for yet another short-term interest.

 6. Develop the habit of generosity rather than self-indulgence.

 8. Reject things that cause others to be oppressed.

 - look for "fair trade" labels.

 - buy from companies that have committed to worker safety and a living wage.

 - stop eating meat, or make sure that we purchase only when animals have been treated humanely.